 40 THINGS YOU SHOULD DO AND SEE IN NEW YORK CITY

 This guide to things to do in New York City is divided into sections.
-The first section is best for first time visitors to New York City, and includes the top tourist attractions in New York City.
-The second section includes things to do in New York City if you’ve already seen all the top attractions and are looking for something a little different.
-The last section includes things to do in New York City that are specific to different neighborhoods, and that many first time visitors may not get the time to experience.
+The first section is best for first time visitors to New York City, and includes the top iconic tourist attractions in New York City.
+The next section includes all of New York City’s best green spaces, the best NYC Parks and Urban escapes.
+The following section is for foodies visiting New York City.
+In the next section you can explore New York City’s different neighborhoods, and lastly unique experiences you can have in the city.
+There are so many things to do and things to see in New York City, it could keep you busy forever!
 I hope you enjoy this comprehensive list of things to do in New York City!

 The Top Things to do in New York City